JeffersonLab/clara-docs/docs/tutorials/running.md

 clara> set farm.scaling 3
 ```

-will tell CLARA to request four jobs with the following file processing assignments:
+will tell Clara to request four jobs with the following file processing assignments:

 ```
 Job-1: